 Best Blogs that motivate and inspire

-Of course us :) And here is a list of some others:
+Of course ours 😉 And here is a list of some others:

 Mind Body Green is a website with a simple layout which showcases their motto “eat. move. live. breathe. love. revitalize.”
 This is one of the simplest mottos and the website lives by the same.
 With an inspired and dedicated team as well as some regular contributors, this website is one of the best on the internet when it comes to self-help.
-There are several articles under the categories eat, move, live, breathe, and live which are updated regularly.
-Go through the website to get your daily fix.
+The website is a great option to get your daily dose of inspiration.

 It is the brainchild of Steve Pavlina, one of the most influential American authors and motivational speaker.
 The website was started in the year 2004 and it can be called one of the most impactful self-help website.
 The blog website covers topics such as personal development, productivity, motivation, goal setting, spirituality, and much more.
 Steve uncopyrighted all his work except his book Personal Development For Smart People in the year 2010.
 This is one website that will push your boundaries for the better.

 Prefer books instead of sitting in front of a screen?
 Check out our post of the best self help and personal development books covering topics of Abundance, Relationships, Spirituality, Healthy Eating & Yoga, Mind & Psychology, Mindfulness & Meditation and more.